bradh352/ansible-scripts/roles/service_cloudstack/README.md

 ***NOTE***: The cloudstack database is always named `cloud` and the usage database is always `cloud_usage`.
 There is no ability to change these.

+- cloudstack_version - Release series to use.
+E.g. 4.19
 - mariadb_root_password
 - cloudstack_db_user - defaults to 'cloudstack'
 - cloudstack_db_password